OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/area_modules/The_portfolio_editor_17_1.md

 An entry can contain several titles and subtitles.

 With the selection of h1-h6 the size of the heading can be chosen, where h1 corresponds to "Heading 1" and is therefore the largest and h6 corresponds to "Heading 6" and thus smallest.

 ### Paragraph

 Element for adding text blocks.
-The Paragraph element contains central formatting as well as the possibility to distribute the text to columns. columns.
+The Paragraph element contains central formatting as well as the possibility to distribute the text to columns.

 ### Table

 Add a table to your portfolio.
 Define the number of rows and rows and columns of a table and add a header row.

 ### Image

 Add image elements to your portfolio.
 Upload a suitable graphic file.
 Then you can further configure the file, e.g. place a title or subtitle and also define the size, placement or define the border.

-Also, the positioning can be further optimized by using the container element. optimized.
+Also, the positioning can be further optimized by using the container element.

 If you want to place an image next to a text, use a 1/2 / 1/2 layout and place the blocks as desired.

 ### Text section

 Using the html editor, "normal" text can be added.
-You can use the usual formatting can be applied.
-Under "Insert" you can also add [mathematical formulas](../basic_concepts/Math_formula.en.md) can be inserted.
+You can use the usual formatting.
+Under "Insert" you can also add [mathematical formulas](../basic_concepts/Math_formula.md) can be inserted.

 ## Inserting media

 ### Create document

-Here a new document can be created according to the specified file types. can be created.
-If, for example, OnlyOffice is used, the created files can also be directly can also be edited directly online.
+Here a new document can be created according to the specified file types.
+If, for example, OnlyOffice is used, the created files can also be edited directly online.

 ### Quote

-A citation can be added directly in the entry, as well as in the media library. can be added.
-First, select the appropriate citation type and then fill in as many then fill in as many of the given fields as possible.
+A citation can be added directly in the entry, as well as in the media library.
+First, select the appropriate citation type and then fill in as many of the given fields as possible.

 ### Document

-Various file formats can be uploaded here and provided via link. can be uploaded.
+Various file formats can be uploaded here and provided via link.

-If an external [Document editor ](../../manual_admin/administration/External_Tools_-_Administration.en.md)is activated and the files are available in a format the files are in a format that is supported by the editor, the files can also be can also be edited directly online.
+If an external [Document editor](../../manual_admin/administration/External_Tools_-_Administration.md) is activated and the files are available in a format that is supported by the editor, the files can also be edited directly online.

 ### Video